yemisprojects/eks-app/README.md

 # DevSecOps CI/CD with Jenkins and ArgoCD

 This repository contains the source code and Jenkinsfile used to automate the Continous Integration phases of a CI/CD pipeline to EKS.
 Continous delivery is accomplished via ArgoCD.
 This repo is intended to be used with the two repositories listed below.
-- https://github.com/yemisprojects/eks-infra (contains terraform code and github workflow to automate EKS deployment)
+- [eks-infra](https://github.com/yemisprojects/eks-infra)repo: contains terraform code and github workflow to automate EKS deployment
-- https://github.com/yemisprojects/kubernetes-manifests (contains helm charts for deployment by ArgoCD)
+- [kubernetes-manifests](https://github.com/yemisprojects/kubernetes-manifests) repo: contains helm charts for deployment by ArgoCD

 ## Pipeline